Banu Hilal: Migration to the Maghreb

-Upon arriving in Cyrenaica, the Arab nomads found the region almost empty of its inhabitants, except a few Zenata Berbers that Al-Mu'izz had already mostly destroyed.
-The number of Hilalians who moved westward out of Egypt has been estimated as high as 200,000 families.
-Cyrenaica was left to be settled by Banu Sulaym while the Hilalians marched westwards.
-As a result of the settlement by Arab tribes, Cyrenaica became the most Arab place in the Arab world after the interior of Arabia.
 According to Ibn Khaldun, the Banu Hilal were accompanied by their wives and their children when they came to the Maghreb.
 They settled in Ifriqiya after winning battles against Berber tribes, eventually going on to coexist with them.
 Abu Zayd al-Hilali led between 150,000 and 300,000 Arabs into the Maghreb, who intermarried with the indigenous peoples.
 The Fatimids used the tribe, which began their journey as allies and vassals, to punish the particularly difficult to control Zirids after the conquest of Egypt and the founding of Cairo.
 As the dynasty became increasingly independent and abandoned Shia Islam, they quickly defeated the Zirids after the battle of Haydaran and deeply weakened the neighboring Hammadid dynasty and the Zenata.
 The Zirids abandoned Kairouan to take refuge on the coast where they survived for a century.
 The Banu Hilal and Banu Sulaym spread on the high plains of Constantine where they gradually obstructed the Qal'at Bani Hammad as they had done to Kairouan a few decades ago.
 From there, they gradually gained control over the high plains of Algiers and Oran.
 In the second half of the 12th century, they went to the Moulouya valley and the Atlantic coast in the western Maghreb to areas such as Doukkala.